 Data always helps in analyzing critical performance metrics, it can influence vital decisions like appraisals, promotions, terminations, and much more.
 Not just that, it also helps identify issues that may need to be taken care of.

-Mastering the 5 Performance Management Process for Success
+5 Performance Management Process for Success

 The process generally involves 5 important stages, every stage plays a critical role in developing a water-tight performance management system that leads to a high-performing team: